xyth0rn/NCTU_DigitalLab_Mario/gameCalc_devlog.md

 ```

 ## dealing with blocking
+  - I have tried some different methods and thoughts during the development
+    1.
+    2.
+  - final method

 ## transport mechanism
   - store all absolute coordinate of each portal (door and pipe) by parameters